-The Investigate view of the API Monitoring User Interface (UI) enables you to view pivot tables of metrics and attributes for all API traffic, and compare activity for different metrics to investigate and diagnose issues.
+The API Monitoring Investigate view displays pivot tables of metrics and attributes for all API traffic, to help you compare activity for different metrics.

-To acess the Investigate view, follow the steps in Accessing the API Monitoring UI and select Investigate.
+To access the Investigate view, follow the steps in Accessing API Monitoring and select Investigate.

 The figure below shows the UI with Investigate selected.

 By default, the Investigate view displays three tables:

 - Fault Code by Time